Looking after yourself

 Here is some simple, straightforward advice on treating the most common symptoms of scleroderma.

 Need more detailed information on treatments for specific organs or parts of the body?
 Please visit Scleroderma and your body.
+One of the symptoms of scleroderma is Raynaud's, also view Raynaud's treatments.

 Look after your skin